Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities

-\emph{Test on the validity of stationary assumption.} The derivation of Eqs (\ref{tbi1}) makes use of the so-called stationarity assumptions which relies on the condition of time invariance of the conditional probabilities $Q_{ij}$ and the Markovianity of the evolution \cite{clive1}.
-We now present experimental verification on the validity of stationary assumption in our system.

-\emph{1.
-Time translational invariance} The input photon's polarization is rotated to $H+V$ ($H-V$) by the HWP.
-To detect the atomic state in $D$ ($A$) at different readout time $t$, the probe photon state should be set as $H+e^{i\varphi_0}V$ ($H-e^{i\varphi_0}V$) with $\varphi_0=-2\pi\delta t$ by carefully adjusting the phase plate $\theta$.
+Now we present experimental tests on the assumption of stationarity\cite{clive1}.
+We first test the time translation invariance of the system evolution.
+The input photon's polarization is rotated to $H+V$ ($H-V$) by the HWP.
+To detect the atomic state in $D$ ($A$) at different readout times $t$, the probe photon state is set as $H+e^{i\varphi_0}V$ ($H-e^{i\varphi_0}V$) with $\varphi_0=-2\pi\delta t$.
 This photon state is directly mapped to the initial state of atomic excitation.
 The subsequent system evolution is recorded as the function of the time difference $\tau$.
-Fig. 4(a) shows the conditional probability $Q_{ij}(t,t+\tau)$ to find a system in state $j$ at time $t+\tau$, if it is in state $i$ at time $t$.
-It can be seen that $Q_{ij}(t,t+\tau)$ only depends on time difference $\tau$ and show little dependence on the evolution time $t$ within experimental errors, thus the conditional probabilities $Q_{ij}$ are time-translational invariant.
+Fig. 3(a) shows the conditional probability $Q_{ij}(t,t+\tau)$ to find a system in state $j$ at time $t+\tau$, if it is in state $i$ at time $t$.
+It can be seen that $Q_{ij}(t,t+\tau)$ only depends on time difference $\tau$ and shows little dependence on the evolution time $t$ within experimental errors, thus, the conditional probabilities $Q_{ij}$ are time-translational invariant.